 M-series.
 They should have a flat surface; it can be curved up to 3%.
 The M-series is available in different sizes, certainly also an appropriate size for your boat.

-|Radio||15 Watt||4 hours||60 Wh/d|
+|Radio||15 watt||4 hours||60 Wh/d|

-|Lamp||10 Watt||5 hours||50 Wh/d|
+|Lamp||10 watt||5 hours||50 Wh/d|

-The daily requirement in our example, you need during the summer months a solar module with 27 Wp (watt peak = maximum power).
+For the daily requirement in our example, you need a solar panel with 27Wp (watt peak = maximum output) in the summer months.

 For extra yields of 15 to 20% per day, we recommend the MORNINGSTAR MPPT CONTROLLER.
 Optimal for the M-series with more than 36 solar cells in the module.